Madhu-Shaw9/store-data-analysis/README.md

 ---

-## 📌 Usage

-You can use this file for:

-- Practicing Excel formulas and charts
-- Exploratory Data Analysis (EDA)
-- Creating pivot tables
-- Connecting to tools like Power BI or Python for visualization

----

 ## 💡 Future Improvements

 - Adding a dashboard for visual summaries
 - Including additional metrics like discounts, returns, etc.
 - Exporting insights using Python or Power BI

----

-## 📁 How to Access

-1. Clone the repository or download it as ZIP.
-2. Open `Store_Data_Analysis.xlsx` in MS Excel or Google Sheets.

 ---